-The Town recently annexed this property into its jurisdiction and is excited to partner with MNCPPC and the state on this historic site.
+The Town recently annexed the Publick Playhouse property into its jurisdiction and is excited to partner with MNCPPC and the state on this historic site.
 We see that this is an attraction that is for the entire region and supports the development of this project.
+M-NCPPC has announced new investments into the site, and the Town is looking forward to participating in this project.
+We see that this project will support the Prince George's Gateway Development Authority, which the Town has been participating in since 2024.